rugbyprof/5243-Algorithms/Assignments/03-A03/README.md

 ## **Assignment Requirements**

 1. **Ensure that your delete method correctly handles all deletion cases.**
+   - I added a `graphviz` static class to allow you to print your BST out.
+   - Use the output images to show all cases work.
 2. **Test your delete function thoroughly** with various BST structures.
 3. **Write a short explanation (minimum 200 words)** covering:
    - The cases you handled for deletion.